 Korean Gochujang Sauce Burger with Kimchi

-If you love sauces, particularly ones with a kick of sweet and spice you’re going to love Korean Gochujang sauce.
+If you love sauces, particularly ones with a kick of sweet and spice you’re going to love our Korean Gochujang Burger recipe.
 It’s a savory, sweet and spicy sauce that is a staple in Korean cuisine and a popular table top condiment.
+One bite and you’ll love the flavor bomb of our gochujang burger recipe.

-Gochujang sauce is a rich red chili sauce condiment that can be used on anything and everything: vegetables, seafood, chicken, pork, beef and probably even ice cream.
+It’s a classic Korean staple that is both a sauce or marinade.
+Gochujang sauce is a rich red chili condiment that can be used on anything and everything: vegetables, seafood, chicken, pork, beef and probably even ice cream.
 If not on ice cream now, it will probably show up at a food festival or fair near you.
+The rich sweet, spicy, garlicky and umami flavors are delicious.
 Gochujang sauce is usually in paste or sauce form and found in every Korean market.
 There’s so many options, it can be intimidating when a whole aisle in the Korean market is filled to the brim with Gochujang sauce.
 Yup, it’s that vital to Korean cuisine and down in our Southern California Korean supermarkets, there’s never ever a shortage of different brands and variations.
 There’s so many to choose from, it can be dizzying and dreamy all at once.

-Geez, the gochujang sauce is marinading inside the burger before grilling and then drizzled on-top again after grilling is outstanding.
+The sauce is marinading inside this Korean Gochujang burger recipe before grilling and then drizzled on-top again after grilling is outstanding.
 The flavors are screaming out of each bite and it’s no wonder these Korean flavors are so popular in grilling.
 Topped with some extra Korean kimchi pickles for the extra flavor and now this burger has become a grilling favorite.
 Sure, you don’t have to kimchi on the burger.
 You can always add your own favorite slaw or crisp lettuce and tomato.
 With the gochujang sauce on top, you won’t really need any other ketchup or mustard.
 Trust us, the flavors from the sauce on top is enough to make you crave another round of Korean burgers the following weekend.
 It’s a great way to serve up burgers that’s different and flavorful, especially if you’re friend are daring enough to enjoy the heat and the pungent kimchi.

 diane and todd